andrewbaxter/good-ormning/readme.md

 # GOOD-ORMNING

 Good-ormning is an ORM, probably?

-You
+In a nutshell:

 1. Define schemas and queries in `build.rs`
-2. `good-ormning` generates a migration function and functions for each queries
+2. `good-ormning` generates a function to set up/migrate the database and for each query

 **Features**